 The goal of the Simmons and Fletcher, P.C.
 Remote Working Survey was to learn more about how we can assist the employees in their remote work as well as better understand how remote working affects them and to what extent is it is feasible and/or desirable long-term.

 The first question asked in the Remote Working Survey was: “How many days do you work from home vs in the office presently?”
 Of the 16 people who answered, three people (18.8%) responded that they work from home only one day a week.
 Two people (12.5%) answered that they worked two days a week.
-Eight people (50%) of the persons were working three days per week.
+Eight people (50%) of the people were working three days per week from home.
 Two people were working four days a week and only one (6.3%) was working five days a week from home.

 Learning About the Remote Work Experience

 A series of ‘yes’ or ‘no’ questions were also asked regarding the employee work-from-home experience.
 From these answers, it was revealed that 68.8% (11/16) of the employees reported feeling happier working from home than they are when working in the office.
 Additionally, 81.3% (13) felt like they had the proper technology to do their work from home, three did not.
 However, when asked whether employees felt more productive working from home vs in the office, it was a 50-50% split.
 So apparently at least 18.8% were happier working from home but felt less productive doing so.

 A series of open short-answer questions were asked to give the employees a chance to express their issues, and the advantages gained from working from home.
 When asked what they found were the biggest challenges working from home, the inability to promptly check faxes was noted twice, getting assignments/additional work was noted twice, the inability to print was mentioned twice, and the inability to send out mail was mentioned twice.
 Other single-mention concerns included privacy, kids, not enough space, no desk at home, Wi-Fi outages, and “distractions.”
 Only two people indicated there were “no” challenges to working at home.